Released by One Little Indian Records in 2015.

 The appropriately titled “Atom Dance” comes in with a strange 5/4 waltz of pizzicato strings.
 Additional layers of strings (both plucked and bowed) get slowly added into the mix, creating constantly evolving polyphonic interactions.
 This increasing complexity is supported by the looped, bouncy beat gradually growing busier and busier.
 Waves of oceanic noise and find themselves flowing back and forth between the right and left channels, creating a feeling of constant restlessness.
 “When you feel the flow as primal love, enter the pain and dance with me”.
 Björk’s invitation is answered as experimental singer Antony (from Antony and the Johnson’s) comes in to join her “Atom Dance”.
 This isn’t the first time the two have sung together, they had another duet on the strangely beautiful “Dull Flame of Desire”, my favorite song from Björk’s 2007 album Volta.
 Once again, their eccentric, unique voices are perfectly complementary as their melodies and harmonies gracefully dance around each other.

-Both songs on the final side consist of glitchy, futuristic beats that juxtapose the nostalgic baroque strings and makes the listener feel like they’re listening to an orchestra on a space ship.
+Both songs on the final side consist of glitchy, futuristic beats that juxtapose the nostalgic baroque strings, evoking some sort of spaceship orchestra.
 “Mouth Mantra” builds into a sub-bass fueled breakdown with Björk singing of “negative space” and “black hole[s]”, followed by a scattered beat littered with bleeps, bloops, laser sounds and disjointed strings coming from every direction.
 Album closer “Quicksand” starts off with an aggressive IDM breakbeat that stops and starts at will.
 Closer listening reveals that the beat is full of chopped up vocal samples, looped strings, and glitchy bass that would feel right at home on Death Grips’ “N****s on the Moon”, which itself featured Björk vocal samples and was heavily inspired by Björk’s album Medulla.

 Ultimately, while this album is not exactly sonically adventurous (for Björk standards), it feels like she focused everything she learned from her past experiments into the most emotionally engaging and cohesive album she’s released since 2001’s Vespertine (and perhaps ever).